nikvoronin/Tc2_Git/README.md

 ![00_macro](https://user-images.githubusercontent.com/11328666/66593447-b295cd00-eb9f-11e9-9c52-5343585a19a1.png)

-Use it under the `Edit → Macros → Git → Commit`
+After that, you can find it under the `Edit → Macros → Git → Commit` menu items

 ![01_macro_menu](https://user-images.githubusercontent.com/11328666/66593496-cb05e780-eb9f-11e9-80ed-ebdeeacb4cb0.png)

+## PLC-Control Command Line

+"When TwinCAT PLC Control is started, you can add commands in the command line which will be asserted during execution of the program."
+Read the rest at the infosys' topic: [Command Line/Command File Commands](https://infosys.beckhoff.com/content/1033/tcplccontrol/html/tcplcctrl_addcommandline.htm)

 ## Reading List (eng, ru)

-In a random order
+In a random reading order (on your wish)

 * Understanding Git Series (eng)
   * [Data Model](https://hackernoon.com/https-medium-com-zspajich-understanding-git-data-model-95eb16cc99f5)